 Religious broadcasters who elect to apply a religious qualification to a particular position are not required to strictly comply with the broad outreach requirement or the menu options with respect to that position.
-Rather they must make reasonable, good faith efforts to recruit applicants for that position, without regard to race, color, national origin or gender, from among those who are qualified based on their religious belief or affiliation.
-However, with respect to positions that are not subject to a religious qualification, religious broadcaster SEUs that employ five or more full-time employees must fully comply with Prongs 1 and 2 of the EEO Rule described above with respect to those positions, as well as comply with Prong 3.
+Instead, they must make reasonable, good faith efforts to recruit applicants for that position, without regard to race, color, national origin or gender, from among those who are qualified based on their religious belief or affiliation.
+However, with respect to positions that are not subject to a religious qualification, religious broadcaster SEUs that employ five or more full-time employees must fully comply with Prongs 1 and 2 and 3 of the EEO Rule.